rkulla/todo6/README.md

 # todo6

-Todo6 is a Clojure app that I made because I wanted a *main* to-do list app that forces me to only put 6 things at a time.
+Todo6 is a app that I made because I wanted a *main* to-do list app that forces me to only add 6 things at a time (per day).
+I also made it to help me learn Clojure.

 It's not necessarily the only list I'll make in a given day.
 For example, my main todo list in todo6 might contain "shopping" but actual shopping list (bananas, eggs, OJ) would be in a separate list on my smart phone.

-I believe in the "don't put more than 6 items on a todo list" philosophy because rarely did I accomplish more than 6 macro tasks per day.
-If I do complete all 6, then great - I can then start another list and feel a lot more accomplished than completing "only" 6 things on a 20 line list.

-Why a command-line todo app?
-Because I don't like my GUI todo apps that show up everytime I'm alternating windows with Alt+Tab.
-I prefer to keep todo6 running in a gnu screen or tmux window, out of my way.

 ## Usage